 I had the possibility to see one of them in the MoMa.

-As many expressionist,s Munch does not see colours as a part of reality but more as a tool to express certain feelings.
-The wavy body and background stands in extreme contrast to the straight bridge.
-The body, which can be found also on his painting “Madonna”, seems ghost-like and surreal.
+As many expressionists Munch does not see colour as a part of reality but more as a tool to express certain feelings.
+The wavy body and background stand in extreme contrast to the straight bridge.
+The body, which can be also found in his painting “Madonna”, seems ghost-like and surreal.
 Not only the colours are contrasted vastly.
 The scenery in the background shows a ship which is clearly suppose to swim in the water.
 But unlike in nature, Munchs’ sea is yellow, the soil is blue.
-This enhances how does not think in any way naturalistic and believes in colours as a media of emotions.
+This enhances how Munch does not believe in a naturalistic depiction of his scene but rather in colour as a media of emotions.

 What I found most striking is the following: He painted the body and also the background and the bride with very thick and strong and layered strokes, but the suffocated scream, the most desperate and important element of the painting, is just drawn by one, perfect stroke.
 You cannot see this very well one the photograph but it seems so light and real and unearthly that it takes you into its spell.
 I could have stared at it for hours if I weren’t always so hungry…